 Yubo (formerly known as ‘Yellow’) is a new social app for teenagers.
 The app has had over a million monthly users in Australia, and is one of the most popular apps downloaded by teens and pre-teens.
-Despite its success, it seems the developers have made some frighteningly poor decisions when it comes to the privacy of its users.

 “Yubo is a social app to meet new friends and have fun with them.
 Friendship is going to the next level!
 It’s like being in a party and meeting cool people every 10 seconds.”

-It’s popularity with Aussie teens means the children in your care could be using Yubo.
+Its popularity with Aussie teens means the children in your care could be using Yubo.
 We strongly recommend asking if they have the application installed, and sitting down and discussing the risks with them.

 It is our belief that most users act honourably and in the spirit of the program’s purpose.
 The consideration is that this is not always the case and other users intentions are certainly out of our control.